Nick-tsoukas/musicbizqr/README.md

   - The Best Linktree Alternative for Musicians: QR Codes, Music Embeds & Fan Analytics
   - https://musicbizqr.com/article/smart-links/best-music-smart-link-tools-2025
   - https://musicbizqr.com/article/smart-links/perfect-smart-link-page-musicians
-[] article creation
+  - What Are Music Smart Links?
+(And Why Every Artist Needs One in 2025 [] article creation
   - What Are Smart Links for Musicians?
 The Complete 2026 Guide